 - (b) if he will be unable to do or complete within the time requested or otherwise within a reasonable time, or will not have adequate time and opportunity to properly prepare for, that which he is required to do; - (c) if the instructions seek to limit the ordinary authority or discretion of a barrister in the conduct of proceedings in Court or to require a barrister to act otherwise than in conformity with the law or with the provisions of this Code; - (d) if the matter is one in which he knows or has reasonable grounds to believe that there is a real possibility that he may cease to be a solely disinterested advocate by becoming also a witness in the case; - (e) if the matter is one in which by reason of any connection with the client it will be difficult for him to maintain professional independence.
 Examples of the operation of this rule are given in Annex 7; - (f) if the matter is one in which, by reason of any connection with the Court or a member thereof, the impartial administration of justice might be or might appear to be prejudiced.
-Examples of the application of this rule in regard to judicial position and family relationship are given in Annex 8; - (g) if there is or appears to be a conflict or risk of conflict either between the interests of the barrister and some other person or between the interests of any one or more clients (unless all relevant persons consent to the barrister accepting the instructions and the barrister is able to act without embarrassment); - (h) if he has material information which was entrusted to him in confidence by or on behalf of another client or former client or there is a significant risk that information confidential to another client or former client might be communicated to or used for the benefit of anyone other than that client or former client without their consent; and - (i) if, for any other reasons, there is or appears to be a risk that he will be hampered in his ability to discharge, or be embarrassed in the discharge of, his professional duties. - 6.3 A practising barrister must not appear as Counsel:- - (a) in a matter in which he himself is a party or has a material personal (whether pecuniary or otherwise) interest;
+Examples of the application of this rule in regard to judicial position and family relationship are given in Annex 8; - (g) if there is or appears to be a conflict or risk of conflict either between the interests of the barrister and some other person or between the interests of any one or more clients (unless all relevant persons consent to the barrister accepting the instructions and the barrister is able to act without embarrassment); - (h) if he has material information which was entrusted to him in confidence by or on behalf of another client or former client or there is a significant risk that information confidential to another client or former client might be communicated to or used for the benefit of anyone other than that client or former client without their consent; and - (i) if, for any other reasons, there is or appears to be a risk that he will be hampered in his ability to discharge, or be embarrassed in the discharge of, his professional duties. - 6.2A For the avoidance of doubt, and for the purposes of paragraph 6.2 above, a barrister will not be professionally embarrassed to accept instructions to act against a party in relation to his Hong Kong practice because of the mere fact that such party is or was a client of the association with which he has formed a relationship in respect of his non-Hong Kong practice.
+Whether there will be professional embarrassment in such a case will depend on all the circumstances, including (but not limited to) whether the barrister has derived or will derive any personal interests from such a party in relation to his non-Hong Kong practice, and/or whether the barrister has or had any personal involvements in dealing with such a party in relation to his non-Hong Kong practice.
+(Circular No. 125/22)

-(b) either for or against any company of which he is a shareholder or an officer or in which he has directly or indirectly a material personal (whether pecuniary or otherwise) interest.
+- 6.3 A practising barrister must not appear as Counsel:- - (a) in a matter in which he himself is a party or has a material personal (whether pecuniary or otherwise) interest; - (b) either for or against any company of which he is a shareholder or an officer or in which he has directly or indirectly a material personal (whether pecuniary or otherwise) interest.